DigitalNZ/supplejack/_posts/2014-05-01-supplejack-manager.md

 ### Enabling MFA on the Manager

-MFA can be enabled on the manager by setting the environment variable MFA_ENABLED to true and by adding the environment variable OTP_SECRET_KEY to your application.yaml.
+MFA can be enabled on the manager by setting the environment variable MFA_ENABLED to true and by adding the environment variable OTP_SECRET_KEY.
 This value should be generated with `bundle exec rake secret`.
 Once you have enabled MFA you can get the secret key through the rails console a give it to a user so that they can set up MFA for themselves.

 ```
 user = User.where(email: 'bla')